misk-jsd2/01-command-line-JS/README.md

 - Writing pseudocode and think programmatically.
 - Using HTML and CSS to create static Web pages.

->Note: In the last class, students set their computers up with command line tools like Git and Node, and they worked on a pseudocode exercise.
-Check to make sure everyone understands the materials covered in the last class and has their command line utilities installed and configured.

 ---
 <a name="opening"></a>
 ## JS & Web Tech (20 min)